Esri/arcgis-maps-sdk-flutter-samples/lib/samples/add_feature_layers/README.md

 2. Load a feature layer with a URL.
     i.
 Create a `ServiceFeatureTable` from a URL.
     ii.
 Create a `FeatureLayer` with the feature table.
 3. Load a feature layer with a portal item.
     i.
-Create a `PortalItem` with the portal and item ID.
+Create a `PortalItem` with the portal and item ID. ii.
-    ii.
 Create a `FeatureLayer` with the portal item and layer ID.
 4. Load a feature layer with a geodatabase.
     i.
 Instantiate and load a `Geodatabase` using the file name.
     ii.
 Get the feature table from the geodatabase with the feature table's name.
     iii.
 Create a `FeatureLayer` from the feature table.
+5. Load a feature layer with a geopackage.
+    i.
+Instantiate and load a geopackage using its file name. ii.
+Get the first `GeoPackageFeatureTable` from the `GeoPackageFeatureTablel` list. iii.
+Create a `FeatureLayer` from the feature table.
-5. Add the feature layer to the map's `operationalLayers`.
+6. Add the feature layer to the map's `operationalLayers`.

 ## Relevant API

 * FeatureLayer
 * Geodatabase
+* GeoPackage
 * Portal
 * ServiceFeatureTable